Info icon

 2. Select the Amazon EC2 instance that you want to terminate.

-4. In the Terminate instance?confirmation box, review the instance details, then choose Terminate to shut down the selected EC2 instance.
+4. In the Terminate (delete) instance confirmation box, review the instance details, then choose Terminate (delete) to terminate the selected EC2 instance.

 Using AWS CLI